bittukumarray/toddle-assignment/README.md

     pip3 install boto3
     ```

+- Install djangorestframework-simplejwt - type the below command to install it into your terminal

+  - ```bash
+    pip3 install djangorestframework-simplejwt
+    ```

 ## APIs, parameters and output format

 All the request and response input output will be in json format

+When you make requests on the hosted site on heroku, just replace "http://localhost:8000" with "https://raybittuweb.herokuapp.com"

 - Signup API